paddi1990/modCnet_document/doc/usage.rst

 Training from scratch
 ********************
-The de novo training mode in ac4Cnet enables users to train the model from scratch using their own datasets.
-To train a ac4Cnet model, both modified and modification-free Direct RNA Sequencing (DRS) data are required.
+The de novo training mode in modCnet enables users to train the model from scratch using their own datasets.
+To train a modCnet model, both modified and modification-free Direct RNA Sequencing (DRS) data are required.

 Before training, the raw FAST5 files need to undergo the `data processing procedure <data_preprocessing>`_ .
 This process generates feature files specific to each modification type.
 The feature files should follow a naming convention that reflects the modification type they represent::